inQWIRE/SQIR/README.md

 opam install coq

 # install Interval package (optional, needed to compile proofs in examples/shor)
-opam install coq-interval
+opam repo add coq-released https://coq.inria.fr/opam/released opam install coq-interval
 ```

 *Notes*:
 * Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
 Any recent version of OCaml should be fine.
 * We require Coq version >= 8.12.
 We have tested compilation with 8.12, 8.13, and 8.14.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.